V4Fire/Client/src/components/form/b-input/README.md

 #### [iconComponent]

-A name of the used component to show `icon`.
+The name of the used component to display `icon`.

 ```
 < b-input :iconComponent = 'b-my-icon'